oliviajobradley/oliviajobradley.github.io/content/portfolio/dum-e.md

 weight = 4
 +++

 Nabih Estefan, Maya Sivanandan, Florian Schwarzinger, and I participated in the MakeHarvard 2020 Make-a-thon.
-We decided to create, in our 24 hours, an automatic 2x2x2 Rubiks Cube solver.
+We decided to create, in our 24 hours, an automatic 2x2x2 Rubik's Cube solver.
 <!--more-->
 ![Celebration once it worked!][1]